PBA Tour: Player of the Year

 The PBA Player of the Year began being officially recognized in 1963.
 It was awarded by The Sporting News from 1963 to 1970, and by the PBA membership from 1971 to 2007.
-Some factors used in the voting process for a given season included major titles, total titles, Tour average ranking, points ranking, season earnings and TV finals appearances.
+Some factors used in the voting process for a given season included major titles, total titles, Tour average ranking, points ranking, season earnings and championship finals appearances.
 In 1999, the award was officially renamed the Chris Schenkel PBA Player of the Year, in honor of the legendary broadcaster who covered bowling on national television for 35 years.

 Billy Hardwick was the first bowler to be awarded an official PBA Player of the Year honor, and is also the youngest (22) to ever win the award.
 The mid-1970s to early-1980s were dominated by Earl Anthony and Mark Roth.
 The two won 10 of the 11 P.O.Y. awards between 1974 and 1984, and faced off in many memorable finals.
 Walter Ray Williams Jr. and Jason Belmonte have won the most P.O.Y. awards (7 each), one more than Anthony.
 Williams is also the oldest bowler to be named Player of the Year, earning the 2009–10 award at age 50.

 In the 2007–08 season, a new Player of the Year system was instituted, where a points system only determined the winner.
 Chris Barnes became the first Player of the Year winner under this new system in 2008, edging out Walter Ray Williams Jr. by two points.
 The points-only system lasted just three seasons, and by the 2010–11 season, a player vote was again part of the process.